Counseling for Life Transitions in Batavia, IL

 When we think of grief, we tend to think only of grief related to death.
 But what if our hopes and dreams die?
 Or a relationship dies?
 It's important to understand that grief is a response to loss, and loss can take many forms.
 For example, losses like divorce, estrangement, addiction, mental illness, job loss, infertility, and loss of home are capable of causing complicated emotions, difficulty in daily functioning, and other grief-related experiences and responses.

 Life transitions are those events or experiences that occur throughout our life that tend to knock us "for a loop" and often force us to re-evaluate our identity, priorities, and how we chose to move forward.
 While these may be common experiences, that doesn't mean that we often know how to navigate them.
-Everything we thought we knew about what gave us meaning, what was important, or goals we had for our future are upended.
+Everything we thought we knew about what gave us meaning, what was important or goals we had for our future are upended.

-My approach is to validate this experience as a loss, help you regain your sense of control, and to assist you in identifying your way forward.
+Our approach is to validate this experience as a loss, help you regain your sense of control, and to assist you in identifying your way forward.

 Coined by Ken Doka, grief researcher, and author, Disenfranchised Grief is the “grief that persons experience when they incur a loss that is not or cannot be openly acknowledged, socially sanctioned or publicly mourned”.
 He suggests this can happen for a number of reasons that, for the most, fall into one (or sometimes more) of the following categories: